Coronavirus / Self-isolation

 Self-Isolation under coronavirus regulations

-This information was correct as of 4 October 2021 but is subject to possible changes.
+This information is correct as of 17 January 2022 but is subject to possible changes.

 This page sets out the law and guidance which applies in England only.

 What is self-isolation?

 Self-isolation is when you stay in your home and don’t go out because there’s a risk you might spread coronavirus to other people.

 The law which sets out requirements to self-isolate in England is the Health Protection (Coronavirus, Restrictions) (Self-Isolation) (England) Regulations 2020 .
 Note that this is different from the self-isolation requirements that apply when travelling to the UK (unless you test positive).
 You can find more information about those requirements in our travel regulation articles here.

 The law says that, if you are told to self-isolate by NHS Test and Trace, you must stay at one address for 10 days.
 Government guidance now states that you are able to end your self-isolation period after 5 days (instead of 10) if you can provide 2 negative lateral flow tests.
 The first should be taken on your fifth day of self-isolation, and the second should be taken 24 hours later.
 In either case, you must not leave that address during your self-isolation unless certain exceptions apply.
 This address can be:

 - your home